Home » Breakfast & Brunch » How to make Crepes from Scratch

 The crepe batter has lumps

-1. Don’t add all the liquid to the flour from the beginning: I have found that the best way to avoid lumps is to first mix the eggs and water.
-Then add the flour, gradually.
-And finally pour the milk, whilst mixing.
+- Don’t add all the liquid to the flour from the beginning: I have found that the best way to avoid lumps is to gradually add (in 3 additions) the wet ingredients to the dry ingredients.

-2. Use room temperature ingredients: Make sure your eggs and liquids are at room temperature, not cold.
+- Use room temperature ingredients: Make sure your eggs and liquids are at room temperature, not cold.
 Some bakers even warm the milk a little to make sure the flour dissolves.
-Little confession: I always forget to take out the milk and I use it cold!
-I don’t have any issues when I follow the steps outlined in the recipe.

 The crepes are too thick